sgiraldog/talos-ios-app/README.md

-# Talos iOS Events App
+# Talos Events - iOS

 ## Developed by: